web-deps/odom/docs/components.md

 - [importComponent](exports.md#importcomponent): relative URLs used in the method `importComponent` (one of the named exports of Acom) work.
 - fetch API: relative URLs used in the window method `fetch` work.

-## Multiple File Components
+## Multiple-file Components

-A component that has its markup and/or styles (e.g CSS) in a separate file (or files) is called a multiple file component.
+A component that has its markup and/or styles (e.g CSS) in a separate file (or files) is called a multiple-file component.
 The assets (markup and styles) are imported in the file containing the [Constructor](#constructor).
 They are then used to build a component.

 Acom provides a way to dynamically import these assets via [`assetManager`](api/asset-manager.md).
-In this section we are going to rewrite the app we wrote using a [JS single file component](#js-components) and an [HTML single file component](#html-components).
+In this section we are going to rewrite the app we wrote using a [JS single-file component](#js-components) and an [HTML single-file component](#html-components).

 ### File Structure